 - • Managing impression vs. click attribution, including the role of social media

 - • Linking attribution to Customer Lifetime Value, and valuing repeat Vs new customers

 - • Making attribution analysis fast and transparent enough to be tactical and actionable

 Each of these topics deserves a long post in itself – for now, be aware that each of these is a complex topic giving rise to many alternatives theories and methods.

 How do we get started on attribution?

 Understanding the full scope of the challenge means you have already got started.
 It should be clear from this that there is no simple fix to addressing all the attribution challenges you might face.
-So a good place to start is to think through and prioritise which attribution issues to tackle first.
+So a good place to start is to think through and prioritize which attribution issues to tackle first.

 To do this, first review the current marketing budgets and how they are allocated.
 How good is the measured ROI of your largest channels, and could it suffer from attribution bias and error in terms of how value is attributed to each channel?

-The quickest way to then challenge your existing assumption is usually not to jump in with a full-blown data-driven modelling project, but rather to look for evidence in the form of simple marketing tests and simple rules based models which explore alternative hypotheses about how value is created.
+The quickest way to then challenge your existing assumption is usually not to jump in with a full-blown data-driven modelling project, but rather to look for evidence in the form of simple marketing tests and simple rules-based models which explore alternative hypotheses about how value is created.

 It is important to understand that developing improved attribution is part of developing a data-driven marketing approach, which in turn is part of developing a broader data analytics capability.
 This is a process, not a quick fix.
 You will need to demonstrate the benefits that you will undoubtedly see in terms of more efficient sales growth from your marketing, and then use that evidence to justify investment in a more robust sustained approach.